Bridge4/OpenGL-Landmass-Generation/README.txt

 4 increases Octaves of noise leading to more stacked functions which can result in more rough looking terrain, too much or too little will increase and decrease map size

-Why Should I Get an A?

 -Most Important: I think I made something really freaking cool and I'm very proud of the work I've done.
--Created realistic looking entirely unique landscapes at the click of a button that can be viewed however the user wants.
+-Created realistic looking and entirely unique landscapes at the click of a button that can be viewed however the user wants.
 -I spent a considerable amount of time teaching myself how the shader pipeline works and getting shader compilation to work which took significantly more effort and time than the homeworks for camera and lighting concepts did.
 -I started from scratch with GLFW and learned how to adapt my code such that it worked with macOS as that was my primary development platform.